Valencia: 2-3 Day Itinerary Ideas

-My love for Valencia knows no bounds, so hopefully you will come to love it too!
+My love for Valencia knows no bounds, hopefully you will love it too!

-Walking map of all the spots mentioned in my article below-
+⇑ My walking map of all the places in my article ⇑

-Day 1– Easily done on foot, here is the walking tour route you should follow for your first day in sunny Valencia!
+Day 1– Easily done on foot, here is my walking tour route to follow for your first day in sunny Valencia!

 -